Skip to main content

 Are you having a hard time getting your customer’s cell phone number?

-How about try a minor major close?
+How about trying a minor major close?

-“My cell phone number is (617) 555-1212.
+3. Lead by example: Once you have their attention, offer your number first.
+Say something like, “My cell phone number is (617) 555-1212.
 What’s yours?”

 For more Hacks, check out our YouTube page.